Using CPSIP and SIP Debug Logging in Legacy VX Systems

 Description

 Sometimes a problem will occur with the VX that no one can explain from the user interfaces.
-Sometimes the problem is with a peripheral device, a SIP server, Internet connection, etc. that may look like a problem with the VX.
-Sometimes the problem is caused by the VX itself.
-In order to narrow the scope of the search, it's often necessary to take some logs at the debug level so that we can take a look and see where the problem might be.
-Here we'll tell you how to do that
+Sometimes the problem is with a peripheral device, a SIP server, an Internet connection, etc., which may look like a problem with the VX.
+To narrow the scope of the search, it's often necessary to take some logs at the debug level to see where the problem might be.
+Here we'll tell you how to do that.

-This will save a text file to your computer containing a dump of the log you've just recorded.
+Save will write the log information to a text file on your computer containing a dump of the log you've just recorded.
 Attach this file to an email and send it to support@telosalliance.com

 Using Syslog

-If you have the VX configured to send data to a Syslog, this recording will also appear in your syslog history.
+If the VX is configured to send data to a Syslog, this recording will also appear in your syslog history.

 For information about setting up a syslog server, see this technote here.